Statement on Corporate Management

-The Executive Board members keep each other informed, and report to one another on such measures.
+The Executive Board members keep each other informed, and report to each other on such measures.
 The Chief Executive Officer coordinates the Executive Board's areas of responsibility, and compliance with reporting duties, and is to be informed by the other Executive Board members about all matters of importance.

 As a rule, the Executive Board passes resolutions at meetings that the Chief Executive Officer convenes and chairs.
-Any member of the Executive Board may request that resolutions are also passed outside meetings in accordance with the rules of business procedure.
-The Executive Board has a quorum when all members have been invited and at least half of the members are present.
+Any member of the Executive Board may request that resolutions also be passed outside meetings in accordance with the rules of business procedure.
+The Executive Board is quorate when all members have been invited and at least half of the members are present.
 The Executive Board passes resolutions by way of a simple majority of the votes cast in meetings and, outside meetings, by a simple majority of its members.

-The Executive Board informs the Supervisory Board regularly and extensively within an appropriate timeframe about all issues relating to strategy, planning, business trends, the risk position, risk management, and compliance, in other words, adherence to laws and defined codes of conduct.
+The Executive Board informs the Supervisory Board regularly and extensively within an appropriate timeframe about all issues relating to strategy, planning, business trends, the risk position, risk management, and compliance with laws and defined codes of conduct.
 The Supervisory Board is informed immediately in the event of important occurrences that could exert a major impact on the company.
 Significant measures require approval by the Supervisory Board in accordance with the details set out in the rules of business procedure.

-The Executive Board is responsible for ensuring that the statutory provisions and rules and guidelines valid within the company are adhered to, both within the company and the Group.
-To this end, as well as with a view to observing and disseminating high ethical standards at Phoenix Solar, a standard compliance organisation that is binding on the entire Group is in force.
-The compliance organisation reflects the Group's current positioning, and encompasses a clearly structured set of guidelines and reporting procedures.
-It has been approved by the Executive Board and managers, and communicated to employees.
+The Executive Board is responsible for ensuring that statutory regulations and inhouse guidelines are complied with by Group companies.
+To this end, as well as with a view to observing and promulgating high ethical standards at Phoenix Solar, a standard compliance organization that is binding on the entire Group is in force.
+The compliance organization reflects the Group's current positioning, and encompasses a clearly structured set of guidelines and reporting procedures.
+It has been approved by the Executive Board and managers, and communicated to staff.

 The Executive Board has not formed any committees.

 The Supervisory Board convenes at least once every calendar quarter.
-The Supervisory Board meetings are convened and led by its Chair or, in the Chair's absence, the Deputy Chair in ac-cordance with the rules of business procedure.
-If an agenda item has not been properly an-nounced, it may be put to resolution only if no Supervisory Board member objects before voting.
+The Supervisory Board meetings are convened and led by its Chair or, in the Chair's absence, the Deputy Chair in accordance with the rules of business procedure.
+If an agenda item has not been properly announced, it may be put to resolution only if no Supervisory Board member objects before voting.
 Supervisory Board resolutions are generally passed at meetings, and, in accordance with the rules of business procedure, also outside meetings.
-The Supervisory Board has a quorum if at least three members participate in the passing of resolutions, and it adopts resolutions by a simple majority.
+The Supervisory Board is quorate if at least three members participate in the passing of resolutions, and it adopts resolutions by a simple majority.

 Joint Declaration of Conformity by the Executive Board and the Supervisory Board of Phoenix Solar AG on the German Corporate Governance Code

-The Executive and Supervisory boards of Phoenix Solar AG declare that, since the last declaration of conformity on March 25, 2015, the recommendations of the "German Corporate Governance Code Government Commission" – in each case with the following exception – in the version dates June 24, 2014 (published in the German Federal Gazette [Bundesanzeiger] on September 30, 2014) have been complied with, and will continue to be complied with in the future, in the version dated May 5, 2015 (published in the German Federal Gazette [Bundesanzeiger] on June 12, 2015):
+The Executive and Supervisory boards of Phoenix Solar AG declare that, since the last declaration of conformity on March 24, 2016, the recommendations of the "German Corporate Governance Code Government Commission" in the version of May 5, 2015 (published in the German Federal Gazette [Bundesanzeiger] on June 12, 2015) have been complied with, and will continue to be complied with in the future, with the following exception:

 In the variable compensation components, retroactive modification of performance targets or comparison parameters shall be excluded.